RELIGIONS EVERYWHERE

 Advertising and Religion

 Why does advertising resort to religious content to promote products that have no apparent connection to religion?
 When did this start?
-Addressing these questions requires a reflection on a significant shift in the exchange of symbolic goods, both religious and economic, and public discourses that have gained prominence.
-In this book a vast sample of advertisements spanning fifty years of Italian social history is analyzed, which allows in turn to identify the most frequently used religious symbols, the advertising purposes they serve, and changes in their use over time.
-Convergences and tensions between meaning and consensus are highlighted, which point to a shift in the use of religious symbols beyond the boundaries of their field.
+Addressing these questions requires reflection on a significant shift in the exchange of symbolic goods, both religious and economic, and public discourses that have gained prominence.
+In this book, a vast sample of advertisements spanning fifty years of Italian social history is analyzed, which allows the identification of the most frequently used religious symbols, the advertising purposes they serve, and changes in their use over time.
+Convergences and tensions between meaning and consensus are highlighted, which point to a shift in the use of religious symbols beyond the boundaries of religion.